dockerland/dex/README.md

 [![Build Status](https://travis-ci.org/dockerland/dex.svg?branch=master)](https://travis-ci.org/dockerland/dex)

-Dex runs applications _without_ the need to install them or their dependencies by leveraging [docker](https://www.docker.com/).
-Dex also makes it easier to containerize and _consistently_ execute applications, no matter the OS.
-See our [HOWTO](docs/HOWTO.md#containerize-your-application) to learn about containing your application for dex.
+Dex makes it easy to run applications _without_ the need to install them or their dependencies by leveraging [docker](https://www.docker.com/) containers.

+It also makes it [easy-peasy](docs/HOWTO.md#containerize-your-application) for tool authors to containerize, distribute, and execute applications in a _consistent_ and _intentional_ way.

+We provide conveniences around utility _installation_ and _execution_ -- think `git` and `npm` as opposed to long-running daemons like `httpd` and `crond` -- and wrote dex to improve our tooling [bootstrap]().
+It is now;
+  * non intrusive
+    * does not conflict with [**or depend upon**] system installed commands
+    * our developers literally need nothing. not even git, python, or java.
+  * and super easy to update and install.
+    ```
+    dex install --pulll acme-tools/
+    ```

 Windowed/X11 applications are supported, so expect `dex run firefox`.
 [Pipes](https://en.wikipedia.org/wiki/Redirection_%28computing%29#Piping) and [redirection](https://en.wikipedia.org/wiki/Redirection_%28computing%29) behave, so expect _pong_ from `echo 'ping' | docker run sed 's/ping/pong/'`.

 Dex is plain [bash](https://www.gnu.org/software/bash/manual/bash.html).
-In fact it's a _bashlication_ with a Makefile, modular design, and complete [bats](https://github.com/sstephenson/bats) testing.
+It's actually a  _bashlication_ with a Makefile, modular design, and complete [bats](https://github.com/sstephenson/bats) testing.
 It can run
 _anywhere docker works_, including Windows 10.

 ## installing dex